State of the James

 For each indicator, the James River Association has identified and compiled quantitative benchmarks set for what is needed to achieve a fully healthy river.
 When possible, the benchmark is a goal that has been set by the state or an authority on a specific indicator.

-6.1 million pounds of commercial fish and shellfish were landed from the James River in 2018 with a total dockside value of $21.4 million.
+4.6 million pounds of commercial fish and shellfish were landed from the James in 2020, a total dockside value of $14.4 million.

 RIVERSIDE PARK VISITATION

-More than 5 million people visited riverside parks along the James River and its tributaries in 2018.
-Richmond’s James River Park System saw the most visitation with 1,753,046 guests.
+Riverside parks along the James and its tributaries saw 6.2 million visitors in 2020.
+Richmond’s James River Park System saw the most visitation in 2020 with 2.1 million visits counted.

 PUBLIC RIVER ACCESS

-The James River and its tributaries offer over 250 places to enjoy the James River and its tributaries.
-39 new places have been added since 2013.
+There are hundreds of places to enjoy the James and its tributaries.
+47 public access sites have been added in the watershed since 2013.

 HUNTING & FISHING LICENSES

-495,918 people purchased hunting and fishing licenses within the watershed in 2018.
+590,043 people registered boats and purchased hunting and fishing licenses in the watershed in 2020.

 CHANGE THE JAMES AND THE JAMES WILL CHANGE YOU